Making Of: Nature Valley's Call of the Crunch

 Since then, we’ve heard their sonic branding featured in broadcast ads, social media videos, and even a Tony award-winning actor’s take on a classic pop song (see: Daveed Diggs’ iteration of The Proclaimers’ “I’m Gonna Be (500 Miles)”).
 Most recently the sonic logo appeared in an ad highlighting the natural wonders of the outdoors.

 It is clear that this versatile, happy little audio logo is here to stay, and I feel personally proud every time I hear it in the world.
-I hope that whenever you hear it, you feel the call of the crunch, grab a Nature Valley granola bar and go the heck outside.
+I hope that whenever you hear their sonic branding, you feel the call of the crunch, grab a Nature Valley granola bar and go the heck outside.

 creative team